gyanantaran/DynamicsSimulations/problem-01/README.md

 4. Increasing `c` by a little has a drastic effect
 5. The problem was fun to simulate
 6. Julia was fun to code in: Libraries were ergonomic to use, DifferentialEquations.jl, and Makie.jl
+7. I noticed only much later that all of the trajectories for when resting length is zero are elipses.